How to Gain Weight If You’re Skinny

 Your body gets the energy that it needs from food.
-Your body then uses this energy to breathe, generate new cells, think, move around, etc. If you want to gain weight, you’ll need to eat more energy than your body needs.
+Your body then uses this energy to breathe, generate new cells, think, move around, and build muscle.
+If you want to gain weight, you’ll need to eat more energy than your body needs.

-We may indeed need to eat more, but simply telling us that isn’t helping us actually do it.
+We may indeed need to eat more, but simply telling us that won’t help us actually do it.
+Eating more calories isn’t easy.
+If we simply try to force-feed ourselves, we’re extremely unlikely to succeed.
+I’ve tried it.
+You probably have, too.

-We know what it’s like to be a skinny guy, and how hard it is gain weight.
+We’re skinny guys, too.
+We know how hard it is to gain weight.
 The skinny struggle is real.

 So how come I wasn’t gaining weight?

-There’s this scientific term, homoeostasis, and it describes the physiological process where a variable is held constant through active regulation.
+There’s this scientific term: homeostasis.
+It describes the physiological process where a variable is held constant through active regulation.

 What does that even mean?